 |CAVERION, member of HOLISDER consortium, reports on completion of second round of Living Lab (LL) workshops in Finland.
 The participants had their opportunity to know more about HOLISDER emerging business models facilitating the reduction of energy consumption costs, both at the consumer and producer / deliverer side.
 As the first round of scheduled LL workshops have been completed successfully earlier, the second round takes place now and we are going to complete it in every pilot site until the end of the year 2019.|

 The second round of HOLISDER Living Lab workshops was dedicated to the profound presentation of HOLISDER emerging business models.
-As potentially valuable for different stakeholders, like energy Prosumers but also ESCO’s, Facility Managers, Aggregators or Wholesale Market Operators, innovative HOLISDER business models proposed in 5 varied versions create new approach in the topic of energy trade and consuming.
-The main objective of defined conception is to avoid unnecessary energy consumption – and make the time of electricity consumption more effective and less expensive.
+As potentially valuable for different stakeholders, like energy Prosumers but also ESCO’s, Facility Managers, Aggregators or Wholesale Market Operators, 5 different innovative business models proposed in in the project present new approach in the topic of energy trade and consuming.
+The main objective of the defined concept is to avoid unnecessary energy consumption – and make the time of electricity consumption more effective and less expensive.

-The detailed evaluation of the workshop in Finland, as well as of the full 2nd round of HOLISDER LL workshops performed in 4 different countries, will be provided in D7.7 Living Lab Evaluation Report, which is scheduled to be submitted until the end of September 2019.
+The detailed evaluation of the workshop in Finland, as well as of the other 2nd round Living Lab workshops performed in Greece, Serbia and UK, will be provided in D7.7 Living Lab Evaluation Report.